Skip to content

 • Other assets like mutual funds, stocks, bonds, real property, cars, boats, and business interests get listed in Attachment 2.

-• Probate court assigns a probate referee.
+• The probate court assigns a probate referee.

 • If errors get discovered during the probate proceedings, a corrected inventory gets filed.

-Pay Bills, Debts, and Taxes
+Executor Duties | Pay Bills, Debts, and Taxes

 • A personal representative must file all tax returns and pay all taxes.